solliancenet/tech-immersion-data-ai/environment-setup/data/4/README.md

    - Password: Password.1!!
 2. Database name: tech-immersion-sql-dw
 3. Add the user's jumpbox IP address to the SQL DW firewall
+4. Create a master key in the database by running the following script against the tech-immersion-sql-dw database
+   1. `CREATE MASTER KEY ENCRYPTION BY PASSWORD = 'Password.1!!';`

 ## Service Principal configuration